|

-Private Piano Lessons For All Ages - Macon, Ga
+Private Piano Lessons For All Ages - Macon, Ga |

-Behold . . the Power of Music. . .
+Behold . . the Power of Music. . . |

 The research about music and children’s development is truly stunning.
 More and more, the eyes of the research community turn to music as a vehicle to deliver a learning experience to children.
+The bottom line: early, positive, and age-appropriate experiences with music—such as piano lessons—can have a remarkable and research-proven impact on your child’s:

-Home Meet The Teacher Private Piano Lessons Contact The Teacher
+Home Meet The Teacher Private Piano Lessons Contact The Teacher |

-Piano Lessons Macon Ga North Macon Piano Studio offers private piano lessons to children and adults in the Macon,Ga area with award-winning music teacher, Charlotte Bearden.
+Piano Lessons Macon Ga.
+North Macon Piano Studio offers private piano lessons to children and adults in the Macon,Ga area with award-winning music teacher, Charlotte Bearden.
 Piano lessons not only give students a life-long skill that will enrich their lives, but have been proven to enhance students’ academic performances in school.
 Piano lessons help children with their fine motor skills, eye-hand coordination and general dexterity.
 This transfers to better handwriting skills.

 Researchers at the University of California at Irvine are at the forefront of some of the latest research on the merits of piano lessons for children.
 Their study, which took place over two years, found that 3-and 4-year-olds, who were given weekly piano lessons for a year, had improved their puzzle-solving skills by 34 percent over groups who were given singing lessons, computer lessons, or no specific instruction at all.